joshbegley/nyt-latest/README.md

 `The deal would involve the creation of a new brand focused on lifestyle and entertainment coverage and could be worth at least $50 million over several years.`\
 https://nytimes.com/2022/09/08/business/media/vice-journalists-saudi-arabia.html?searchResultPosition=6

-**Charles Ascends to a Role He Has Prepared for All His Life**\
+**Long an Uneasy Prince, King Charles III Takes On a Role He Was Born To**\
-`Once an awkward, self-doubting young man, he takes the throne, at 73, as a self-assured, gray-haired eminence.`\
+`Once an awkward, self-doubting young man, he comes to the throne, at 73, as a self-assured, gray-haired eminence.`\
 https://nytimes.com/2022/09/08/world/europe/charles-king-uk.html?searchResultPosition=7

 **3 Browsers’ Delights Among the Art Fairs in NYC**\